25-Year-Old Man Convicted of Murder in 2011 Torture and Burning Death of Ontario Woman

-A man was convicted Tuesday in the torture and burning death of a 34-year-old Ontario woman in 2011.
+A man was convicted Tuesday for his role in the torture and burning death of a 34-year-old Ontario woman in 2011 who was attacked by a group of people, including her ex-boyfriend.

-A jury found Johnny Hernandez, 25, guilty of first-degree murder, torture, mayhem and arson causing the death of Maria Banuelos, the San Bernardino District Attorney’s Office announced in a news release.
+A jury found Johnny Hernandez, 25, guilty of first-degree murder, torture, mayhem and arson causing the death of Maria Banuelos, the San Bernardino County District Attorney’s Office announced in a news release.

 On Oct.
-22, 2011, Officers from the Ontario Police Department responded to an apartment complex and found Banuelos on fire, the D.A.’s office said.
+22, 2011, Officers from the Ontario Police Department responded to an apartment complex and found Banuelos on fire, the DA’s office said.

 Residents were still trying to give Banuelos aid when police arrived to the scene.